Cordia Harrington: Career

+Recognition

 She was named number 16 of the 25 Top Women Business Builders by FAST Company.
 She was also named Woman Business Owner of the Year in 2000 by the National Association of Women Business Owners, and named number 16 in FAST Company magazine’s Fastest Growing Woman-Owned Business list in 2004.
 In 2007, she was named as Executive of the Year at the Excellence in Manufacturing Awards, and that same year she was named Chi Omega’s Malinda Jolley Mortin Woman of Achievement.
 The Bun Companies were also named in the 2007 list of the “Top 100 WBEs Impacting Supplier Diversity,” and that same year Nashville Bun Company was honored by a visit from then-President George W. Bush.
 In 2012 she was awarded the Beta Gamma Sigma Medallion for Entrepreneurship.